affinda/affinda-python/docs/sync_operations.md

 requests where wait: True.
 Default value is None.
 - `enable_validation_tool` (`bool`): If true, the document will be viewable in the Affinda Validation Tool.
 Set to False to optimize parsing speed.
 Default value is None.
+- `use_ocr` (`bool`): If true, the document will be treated like an image, and the text will be extracted using OCR.
+If false, the document will be treated like a PDF, and the text will be extracted using the parser.
+If not set, we will determine whether to use OCR based on whether words are found in the document.
+Default value is None.
+- `warning_messages` (`list[~affinda.models.DocumentWarning]`): Default value is None.
 - `cls` (`callable`): A custom type or function that will be passed the direct response

 **Raises**: